RizaHKhan/cdk-for-laravel-deployment/README.md

 sudo systemctl enable nginx
 ```

-Once the code has been copied, we will need to perform some actions (ie, clear cache, restart nginx).
+Once the code has been copied, we will need to perform some actions (ie, clear cache, restart Nginx).

 ## Things I didn't do